Lerat019/Petals--Parcels---Pastries/miscellaneous/README.md

 - *Products Page* – Display of floral arrangements, gift boxes, and pastries
 - *Blog Page* – Updates, tips, and announcements
 - *Contact Page* – Contact form with spam protection
-- *Responsive Design* – Fully mobile-friendly
+- *Responsive Design* – Fully mobile-friendly with tablet and small mobile optimizations
 - *Navigation* – Header with links and hamburger menu for small screens
-- *Visual Elements* – High-quality images and consistent branding colors
+- *Visual Elements* – High-quality images and consistent branding colors, and interactive hover states
+- *Accessibility* - Focus outlines and navigation support

 ## Installation / Usage
 1. Clone or download the repository.